apatel2848/expense/README.md

 ## How to deploy

-# Install Firebase CLI globally
+### Install Firebase CLI globally

     npm install -g firebase-tools

-# Log in to Firebase
+### Log in to Firebase

     firebase login

-# Navigate to your Angular project directory
+### Navigate to your Angular project directory

     cd your-angular-project

-# Initialize Firebase in your project
+### Initialize Firebase in your project

     firebase init

-During the setup, you will be asked the following:
+##### During this step, you will be asked the following:

 Which Firebase features do you want to set up for this directory?

-Select Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys.
+> Select Hosting: Configure files for Firebase Hosting and (optionally)
+> set up GitHub Action deploys.

 Please select an option:

-Choose Use an existing project and select your Firebase project.
+> Choose Use an existing project and select your Firebase project.

 What do you want to use as your public directory?

-Enter dist/expense-tracker-app/browser
+> Enter dist/expense-tracker-app/browser

 Configure as a single-page app (rewrite all urls to /index.html)?

-Answer Yes.
+> Answer Yes.

 Set up automatic builds and deploys with GitHub?

-Answer No unless you want to set up continuous deployment with GitHub.
+> Answer No unless you want to set up continuous deployment with GitHub.

-# Build your Angular project
+### Build your Angular project

     ng build --configuration production

-# Deploy your app to Firebase
+### Deploy your app to Firebase

     firebase deploy